Microsoft/IntuneDocs.zh-tw/intune/device-compliance-get-started.md

 actions for a device that continues to be in the noncompliant status for a week:

--   When the device is first determined to be non-compliant, an email with noncompliant notification is sent to the user.
+-   When the device is first determined to be noncompliant, an email with noncompliant notification is sent to the user.

 -   3 days after initial noncompliance state, a follow up reminder is sent to the user.